Download a PDF copy of this policy, Re-entry to practice for nurses and midwives (2019).

 This policy does not apply to:

-The role of the Nursing and Midwifery Board of Australia (the National Board/NMBA) is to protect the public by ensuring that anyone who is registered is safe and competent to practise.
+The role of the NMBA is to protect the public by ensuring that anyone who is registered as a nurse and/or midwife is safe and competent to practise.

 People who have not practised as a nurse or midwife for between five and ten years and who do not hold registration, are required to lodge an application for provisional registration.
 The assessment of the application will determine whether the applicant will be required to demonstrate successful completion of: